xot/ssst/README.md

 - `{path}` : replaced with the relative path of the item in the destination tree
 - `{file}` : replaced with the filename of the item in the destination tree

+If `-u` is not specified, no upload script is created.

 # Dependencies

 This is a program written in Python (version 3), and depends on